KerCrafter/FPGA-LEDs-Racer/README.md

 - Questa Sim

 ## Actual State
-**49** Logic Element (LE) - **27** Registers
+**248** Logic Element (LE) - **133** Registers

 I concentrated mainly on implementing the WS2812B LED driver.
 With the help of the testbench tool, I implemented tests as I went along in order to discover the communication algorithm with the WS2812B LED serial line.

-This enabled me to optimize the number of registers and logic elements used (120 to 51 LE).
+the project works correctly End to End with DE0 Nano device.

+The next step of the development could manage the initial Menu screen, to allow players to join the game level, we just try to reproduce [this MicroPython implementation](https://github.com/KerCrafter/micropython-leds-racer).

+The end of game level isn't totally implemented, at this stage it seems Player can continue to up to next position, even after the game level is finished: Need to lock others players.

+Also from game finished screen, we should implement a delay to restart game level.

 ### Identified problems / todo